n0tic/SteamServerCreationTool/README.md

 ![Image Preview](http://bytevaultstudio.se/ShareX/SteamServerCreationTool_D6oDqkanhq.png)

 Steam Server Creation Tool is a simple GUI based server installation tool.
-It automates downloading and the usage of SteamCMD to install servers extrapolated from SteamAPI so it will always stay up-to-date with what steam has to offer.
-This should keep the application up-to-date, forever.
+It automates downloading and the usage of SteamCMD to install servers extrapolated from SteamAPI.
+This way it should always stay up-to-date with what steam has to offer.

 # How does it work?
 The application is requesting a full list of applications from the steams API so it will always stay up-to-date with what steam has to offer.